Skip to content

 }

-It is recommended to disable this configuration for Release versions
+It is recommended to turn off this configuration when releasing the Release version

 SDK Internal Logs Converted to Cache Files